aichatddz/avote/README.md

 # Avote

-**Abstract**
+### Abstract
 Avote is a decentralized anonymous voting system on the Ethereum blockchain.
 The voting result and the voter participation can be verified publicly, but individual ballot selections remain cryptographically concealed.
 Avote operates with three distinct roles.

 **Sponsor**

 Anyone can be a sponsor by depositing specified amount of ETH and specifies who has voting rights.

 **Voter**

-Voter who has voting right can submitted his ballot.
-The ballots are cryptographically concealed so nobody knows what they submit but the ballots can be tallied by counters.
+Voter who has voting right can submit his ballot.
+The ballots are cryptographically concealed so nobody knows what others submit but the ballots can be tallied by counters.

 **Counter**

 To ensure system anonymity, the system introduces a group of counters as the third party to decrypt and tally ballots.
 The number of counters must be at least 2.
 To prevent collusion among counters, both the sponsor and voters can participate as counters by staking a required amount of ETH.

 # Foundations of cryptography
 ### Homomorphic Encryption
-To conceal ballots information without affecting tally, we first require a homomorphic encryption algorithm.
-Serveral different approaches can be employed to achieve this.
+To encrypt the ballot information without affecting the tallying process, a homomorphic encryption algorithm is required.
+Several different approaches can be employed to achieve this.

-**Paillier** is an additively homomorphic encryption scheme which security relies on hardness of the Composite Residuosity Problem(CRP), which is closely related to integer factorization.
+**Paillier** is an additively homomorphic encryption scheme whose security relies on the hardness of the Composite Residuosity Problem (CRP) - a problem closely linked to integer factorization.

-**Elgamal** is a multiplicative homomorphic encryption scheme which security relies on hardness of Discrete Logarithm Problem(DLP).
+**ElGamal** is a multiplicatively homomorphic encryption scheme whose security relies on the hardness of Discrete Logarithm Problem (DLP).

-**EC-Elgamal** is like Elgamal that it's security relies on hardness of DLP, but it runs ellipse curve.
-It's an additively homomorphic encryption.
+**EC-ElGamal** is similar to ElGamal in that it's security relies on the hardness of DLP.
+Howerer it operates over ellipse curve and provides additive homomorphism.

-We chose EC-Elgamal because it's more efficient due to its smaller key size.
-More importantly, EC-Elgamal is zero-knownledge-friendly, allowing easily implementation in circom, as well as in c/c++, golang and javascript.
+We selected EC-Elgamal for it's efficiency primarily due to its smaller key size.
+More importantly, EC-Elgamal is zero-knowledge-friendly, enabling straightforward implementation in Circom, as well as in C/C++, Golang and JavaScript.

 ### How does EC-Elgamal work?
-In circom, EC-Elgamal is base on baby jubjub curve(one kind of ellipse curves) due to it's zero-knownledge-friendly.
-It's asymmetric encryption.
-Each counter $T_i$ generates a private key $d_{T_i}$, and publishes his public key $Q_{T_i} = d_{T_i}G$ on the contract, while G is base point on the curve.
-Suppose there are $N_T$ counters submit their public key $Q_i$ and the machine state changed to voting.
+In Circom, EC-Elgamal is implemented using Baby Jubjub curve(a special elliptic curve) due to its zero-knownledge-friendly properties.
+As an asymmetric encryption encryption scheme, each counter $T_i$ generates a private key $d_{T_i}$, and publishes their public key $Q_{T_i} = d_{T_i}G$ on the contract, where G is the base point on the curve.

+Suppose $N_T$ counters submit their public key $Q_i$ and the system transitions to voting.

-In voting phase, each voter $V_i$ then use $Q = \sum_{i=1}^{N_T}Q_{T_i}$ as the public key to encrypt their ballots and then publish their ciphertext on the contract.
-The ciphertext is consists of two points, $(C_{V_i1}, C_{V_i2})$, where
+During the voting phase, each voter $V_i$ uses the aggregated public key $Q = \sum_{i=1}^{N_T}Q_{T_i}$ to encrypt their ballots and then publish their ciphertext on the contract.
+The ciphertext comprise two points, $(C_{V_i1}, C_{V_i2})$, where

 $$
 \begin{cases}